Arjunayanas

-Arjunayana, Arjunavana, Arjunavayana or Arjunayanaka was a gana or ancient republican people located in the northwestern Indian Subcontinenter during the Shunga period (c.
+Arjunayana (or Arjunavana, Arjunavayana or Arjunayanaka) were a people of ancient northern India during the Shunga period (c.
 185).

-In the Allahabad Pillar Inscr)p.tion of Samudragupta (c.
+In the Allahabad Pillar inscription of Samudragupta (c.
 335), the Arjunayanas figure among the autonomous political communities bordering on the Gupta Empire who accepted the overlordship of Samudragupta.
 They are also mentioned in Bṛhat Saṃhitā of Varahamihira (6th century CE).
-According to Dr Buddha Prakash, the Arjunayanas are mentioned as Prajjunakas in Kautiliya's text Arthashastra which also places them in the northern division of India.
+According to Buddha Prakash, the Arjunayanas are mentioned as Prajjunakas in Kautiliya's text Arthashastra which also places them in the northern division of India.

 Vincent Smith locates their republic in Alwar and Bharatpur states now in Rajasthan, a view which has been rejected by R. C. Majumdar.
 They are mentioned in the literary sources in Gandhara during 4th century BCE.
-During 3rd century they have been mentioned in Agra, Mathura and Southern Haryana region till 4th century CE where their coins have been found too.
-Their coinage indicates victory through the sword, likely signifying a battle over the region.
+During 3rd century they have been mentioned in Agra, Mathura and southern Haryana region till 4th century CE where their coins have been found.

 Origin

 The origin of the Arjunayanas is shrouded in obscurity.
-In terms of literary evidence, Arjunava is mentioned as geographical term in Ganapatha (IV.2.127 dhuma-aday-ah) in Pāṇini (c.
+In terms of literary evidence, Arjunava is mentioned as geographical term in Ganapatha (IV.2.127 dhuma-aday-ah) by Pāṇini (c.
 600 BCE to 400 BCE).
 In terms of excavated archaeological evidence, they make their first appearance in history sometime after the invasion of Alexander and were first attested by their coins belonging to 2nd or 1st century BCE.
 Arjunavana is derived from Arjunava.
 Arjunayana is same as Arjunavana or Arjunavayana.
 Arjunavana is believed to be derived from Arjunava, a composite of Arjuna and nava (young, modern or descended from).